JhouXu/apecode/docs/pages/blog.md

 <script setup>
-  import { ref, onMounted } from 'vue' import { CalendarHeatmap } from 'vue3-calendar-heatmap'
+  import { ref, onMounted } from 'vue'

+  // SyntaxError: Named export 'CalendarHeatmap' not found.
+  // The requested module 'vue3-calendar-heatmap' is a CommonJS module,
+  // which may not support all module.exports as named exports.
+  // import { CalendarHeatmap } from 'vue3-calendar-heatmap'
+  import * as pkg from 'vue3-calendar-heatmap';
+  const CalendarHeatmap = pkg.CalendarHeatmap || pkg;

   import { getTimestamp, timestampToFormatTime } from '../utils/date.tool.js';

   import { blog } from '../.vitepress/data/blog/blog.ts'